DarthJeff/mosquitojs/README.md

 A service is a static instance of a method for utilising code reuse and seperation of concerns.
 Services can injected into other services and controllers.
 There a three types of service; factory, provider and service.
 This is the basic service implementation which returns a new instance of the contructor.

-The contructor of a service is called upon first use.
+The constructor of a service is called upon first use.

 ```bash
 module.service(name, constructor);